Minimal genera of open 4-manifolds

 \begin{proof} Since the theorem is well-known when $X^*=S^4$, we may assume $b_2(X)\ne 0$, and orient $X$ so that it is not negative definite.
-Let $Y$ be Freedman's (\cite{F}, \cite{FQ}) closed, simply connected, topological 4-manifold with vanishing Kirby-Siebenmann invariant and intersection form $E_8\oplus\langle-1\rangle$ (negative definite but not diagonalizable).
-Then $Z=X^*\# Y$ also has vanishing Kirby-Siebenmann invariant but intersection form odd and indefinite, hence, diagonalizable.
+Let $Y$ be Freedman's \cite{F}, \cite{FQ} closed, simply connected, topological 4--manifold with vanishing Kirby--Siebenmann invariant and intersection form $E_8\oplus\langle-1\rangle$ (negative definite but not diagonalizable).
+Then $Z=X^*\# Y$ also has vanishing Kirby--Siebenmann invariant but intersection form odd and indefinite, hence, diagonalizable.
 By Freedman's classification, $Z$ is homeomorphic to a connected sum of copies of $\pm\C P^2$, so it inherits a smooth structure.
-However $X^*$ was chosen, there is a finite handlebody with interior $X$ and all indices $\le 2$ (and no 1-handles).
+However $X^*$ was chosen, there is a finite 2--handlebody with interior $X$ (and no 1--handles).
 As in the proof of Theorem~\ref{filt}, we can assume each $A_i$ is the homology of a subhandlebody.
 By Quinn's Handle Straightening Theorem (proof of Lemma~\ref{nest}), we can (nonambiently) isotope the embedding of $X$ in $Z$ so that it inherits a Casson-type smoothing.
-Applying Lemma~\ref{main} and Addendum~\ref{mainadd}, we can further refine the Casson handles so that the genus filtration is $\{A_i\}$ and $X$ has Stein-Casson type.
-We will construct uncountably many smoothings with the same genus filtration and genus-rank function as this one.
-(The argument also applies when the genus filtration is not maximal.)
+Applying Lemma~\ref{main} and Addendum~\ref{mainadd}, we can further refine the Casson handles so that the genus filtration is $\{A_i\}$ and $X$ has Stein--Casson type.
+We will construct uncountably many smoothings with the same genus filtration and genus--rank function as this one.
 Choose a finite collection of surfaces in $X$ including minimal genus representatives of each preassigned class $\alpha$ and a spanning set for each subgroup in the genus filtration as guaranteed by the definition of the latter.
 Let $T\subset\cl X\subset Z$ be obtained by replacing each Casson handle by its first few stages.